goblindegook/vvv-material-dashboard/README.md

 ## May I have it?

-You can install this project as a custom VVV dashboard by following the steps below.
+Download the [pre-built project](https://dl.dropboxusercontent.com/u/767182/material-dashboard/latest.zip) and unzip it inside the `<VVV ROOT>/www/dashboard` folder.

+You should see a new `material-dashboard` folder.
+Now enter it and copy the `dashboard-custom.php` into the parent folder to activate the dashboard.

+## I want to build the dashboard myself

-The project requires the NPM and Composer package management applications, both of which are provided by VVV, so you don't need to install anything else.
+The project requires the [NPM](https://www.npmjs.com) and [Composer](https://getcomposer.org) package management applications, both of which are provided by VVV, so you may not need to install anything else.
+If you want to use the host operating system, though, you'll have to install these first.

 1. Using the terminal, `cd` into the `<VVV ROOT>/www` directory.
 2. Clone the repository into the `material-dashboard` directory by running `git clone https://github.com/goblindegook/vvv-material-dashboard.git material-dashboard`.